kawchar85/Compiler-Lab/Lexer Design/README.md

 ### Variables

 - `yytext`: The matched string (i.e., the lexeme) of the current rule.
+- `yyleng`: The length of current matched strng.
 - `yylineno`: The current line number.
 - `yyin`: The input stream (i.e., the file or stdin).
 - `yyout`: The output stream (i.e., the file or stdout).

 ### Functions